 The Eric and Sarah Rodgers Library for Science and Engineering opened to the public on June 5, 1990.
 The library represents a merger of the Science Library collection from Lloyd Hall and the Engineering Library collection from the Mineral Industries Building.
 Rodgers Library was named in honor of Eric Rodgers and Sarah Rodgers, former members of the UA faculty.

 Rodgers Library is the first departmental library at The University of Alabama built with the intent of taking maximum advantage of computer-based information systems for research.
 Representatives from IBM's national library research team and other library consultants from across the country met to design the floor plan of the building in order to accommodate new as well as traditional forms of information storage and retrieval.

 In anticipation of the electronic publication of library materials, planners studied and prepared for the use of digital information technology in the new facility.
-A scientific communications laboratory (later renamed Scholars' Station) helps faculty teach students how to use special databases, the Internet, and other electronic information systems.
+A scientific communications laboratory (later renamed Scholars' Station) is available for students and faculty to learn how to use special databases, the Internet, and other electronic information systems.

 Rodgers Library for Science and Engineering is conveniently located immediately south of Shelby Hall and the Science and Engineering Complex, north of the Biology Building, and one building west of the Campus Drive Parking Deck.
 Find Rodgers Library on standard campus map